czernous/persian-hugo/exampleSite/content/about/_index.md

 **Work with me**

 Interested in working with me.
 Here is how?
-I can write you engaging blog posts specifically targeted to your audience that builds a relationship with your clients.
+I can write you engaging blog or social media posts specifically targeted to your audience that builds a relationship with your clients.

 How?
 By providing them with educational content about your business.
 They can't resist.